CharleyMyers/COVID-SESSIONS/readme.md

 ## Music Player

-Create beautiful UI to play music stored in the "music folder" using the HTML5 audio API
+Creates a UI to play music stored in the "music folder" using the HTML5 audio API

 ## Project Specifications